mihir-kanzariya/yto_blog_posts/03_nextjs_github_blogging_system.md

 First, there's the GitHub repository that serves as our content store.
 This is just a collection of Markdown files, each representing a blog post.
 The files include YAML frontmatter at the top with metadata like titles, dates, and tags.
 You can also include images in the repo, or use a CDN or other host.

 Second, we have the content fetching system.
 Using GitHub's REST API, we first get a list of all Markdown files in the repository.
 For each file, we then fetch its raw content.
-The system authenticates with GitHub using an access token and handles the API responses appropriately.
+The system can optionally authenticate with GitHub using an access token (for private repos) and handles the API responses appropriately.

 Once we have the raw files, we process them: the frontmatter is parsed using the `gray-matter` library to extract metadata, and the main content is processed through our Markdown pipeline.
 The posts are then sorted by date, with the most recent first.